jessepav/libgdx-wiki-old/Dependency-management-with-Gradle.md

 Eclipse - `$ ./gradlew eclipse`
 IntelliJ - `$ ./gradlew idea`

-Also, don't forget that any dependencies added this way also need to be included in the [GWT inheritance file] (#gwt-inheritance).
+Also, don't forget that any dependencies added this way also need to be included in the [GWT inheritance file](#gwt-inheritance).

 ### File Dependencies
 If you have a dependency that is not mavenized, you can still depend on them!